Marilyn Manson (band): Heaven Upside Down (2017–2018)

-We Are Chaos (2019–present)
+We Are Chaos (2019–2023)

 In March 2019, Manson announced that he was nearly finished recording his next studio album and that country musician Shooter Jennings was involved.
 Later that year, drummer Gil Sharone announced he was leaving the band to pursue "other current and future projects", with former Black Flag drummer Brandon Pertzborn hired as his replacement.
 Manson also revealed that Bates is no longer involved with the group, and that the album would be produced by Jennings and feature contributions from his drummer Jamie Douglass.
 In July, Manson embarked on the Twins of Evil: Hell Never Dies Tour in the US and Canada with co-headliner Rob Zombie, followed by festivals and headline dates with support from Deadly Apples.
 The band released their cover of The Doors' "The End" on streaming music services in November, with a limited edition vinyl scheduled to be issued on March 6, 2020.
 The song was recorded for the soundtrack to the upcoming miniseries The Stand, based on Stephen King's novel of the same name.
 Manson is set to appear in the miniseries.
 The band are set to appear as the opening act for Ozzy Osbourne during his No More Tours II series, a North American tour beginning in May 2020.
 However the tour was eventually cancelled along with Manson's performances after Ozzy Osbourne was diagnosed with Parkinson's disease.

-On January 13, 2020, live bassist Juan Alderete was involved in a bicycle accident which left him with a diffuse axonal injury, a type of traumatic brain injury.
+On January 13, 2020, live bassist Juan Alderete (ex-Racer X) was involved in a bicycle accident which left him with a diffuse axonal injury, a type of traumatic brain injury.
 A GoFundMe page has been created to help cover the cost of his medical expenses.
 On April 29, Manson and Jennings confirmed they had finished work on the band's eleventh studio album, with both calling it a "masterpiece".
 On July 28, Manson announced that a new single titled "We Are Chaos" would be released the following day.
 The next day, the track was released alongside the announcement of the band's upcoming eleventh studio album titled We Are Chaos set for release on September 11, 2020.
 At the same time, the band revealed the album cover and the track list.
 The album debuted at number eight on the Billboard 200, making it their tenth top ten release on the chart.

 In February 2021, Loma Vista Recordings announced they would not promote or participate in the distribution of any future recordings released by the band, following former girlfriend Evan Rachel Wood and various other accusations that the band's vocalist sexually and psychologically abused them.
 In November 2021, former band member Tim Skold announced he was again working on new material with Marilyn Manson.
+In May 2023, Marilyn Manson became active again on social media, posting two new pictures and announcing that there's "something new for you to hear".